Skip to main content

 Incorrect HS code classification.
 Misclassifying goods is one of the most expensive mistakes an importer can make.
 It can lead to overpaid or underpaid duties, penalties, and compliance issues.
 When in doubt, consult your customs broker or request an Advance Ruling from CBSA.

 Incomplete documentation.
-Missing a commercial invoice, certificate of origin, or import permit will delay your shipment.
+Missing a commercial invoice, certification of origin, or import permit will delay your shipment.
 Prepare all documentation well before your goods arrive at the border.

 Not accounting for all costs.
 Import costs go beyond the purchase price.
 Factor in duties, GST (5%), provincial taxes where applicable, customs broker fees, shipping, insurance, warehousing, and any inspection or permit fees.
 Use our duty calculator to estimate your landed cost.